Property law: Concurrent owners

 In U.S. common law, property can be owned by many different people and parties.
 Property can be shared by an infinitely divisible number of people.
 There are three types of concurrent estates, or ways people can jointly own property: joint tenancy, tenancy in common, or tenancy by entirety.

 Joint Tenancy

 In joint tenancy, each owner of the property has an undivided interest in it along with full and complete ownership.
 Each owner in joint tenancy has the full right to occupy and use all of it.
 If one owner dies in joint tenancy, then the other owner takes control of the deceased owner's interest.

 Tenancy in Common

-In tenancy in common, the shares of ownership can be equal or unequal is size.
+In tenancy in common, the shares of ownership can be equal or unequal in size.
 One person may own a larger share of the property than another.
 Even if owners own an unequal amount of shares, all owners still have the right to use all of the property.
 If one owner dies, their share of the property is transferred to the designated individual in their will contract.